Hand Tool Heaven:

 Class Information and Registration

-Full Disclosure: This course has been designed and developed by Jim Tolpin, however, the lead instructor role will be taken by either Matthew Straughn-Morse or Abel Dances.
-We usually visit Jim at his new Hand Tool Woodworking shop during the class.
+Full Disclosure: This course was designed and developed by Jim Tolpin.
+We usually visit Jim at his Hand Tool Woodworking shop during the class.

 Class size: 10